Belal-Hassan/Truncatable_Primes_Library/README.md

 This library proviedes the user with Functions & Definitions for finding 3 types of truncatable primes:

 1. Left-truncatable primes.
-2. right-truncatable priems.
+2. Right-truncatable priems.
-3. two-sided primes (1 & 2 at the same time).
+3. Two-sided primes (1 & 2 at the same time).

 The code starts with a vector containing the initial primes `(2, 3, 5, 7)` for right truncatable primes.
 It then iteratively extends the primes by appending digits `(1, 3, 7, 9)` to its right end.
 For left truncatable primes, the vector starts with `(3, 7)` only (`5` and `2` will always make the number divisible), and then appends the numbers from `1` till `9` to the left.
 After each extension, the primality of the new numbers is checked.
 This process continues until the desired length is reached.